AmanAgham/RentAStyle/README.md

-# Renting Shoes and Cloths
+# RentAStyle

 ## Title:
-System Requirement Specification for Customer Shopping and Admin to track its eventory
+System Requirement Specification for Online Renting of clothes and Shoes

 ## Team:
 Direct Customer (Customer, Admin), Architect,System Analyst.

 ## Objective (Purpose):
-Shopping software is an on-premises or cloud-based solution.
-This software is for renting Clothing item on web application is intended to provide complete solutions for Admin as well as customers through a single get way using the internet.It will enable Admin to setup online shops, customer to browse through the shop and purchase them online without having to visit the shop physically.
-The administration module will enable a system administrator toapprove and reject requests for new shops and maintain various lists of shop category.
-The Robust, integrated, and properly configured payroll software will  help Admin to maintain compliance with tax laws and other financial regulations, and reduce costs.
+The online Renting software is an cloud-based solution.
+This software is for renting Clothing item on web application is intended to provide complete solutions for Admin as well as customers through a single get way using the internet.It will enable Admin to manage the inventory, customer to browse through the portal and get them on rent online without having to visit the shop physically.
+The administration module will enable a system administrator to manage the inventory.

 The online shopping system will use the internet as the sole method for selling goods to its consumers.